Make sure you know how long you have to return unwanted food and gifts this Christmas to ensure you're not left out of pocket.

 But it can be difficult to keep track of how long you have to return anything you no longer want.

-We look at the biggest high street shops and supermarkets to see how much time you have for different retailers.
+We look at the biggest high street shops and supermarkets to see how much time you have for different retailers, ranked according to the amount of time you have.

 Until early January